 The power-on self-test beep codes indicate the detection of a problem.

+- One beep indicates successful completion of POST, with no errors. - More than one beep indicates that POST detected a problem.
 Error messages also appear during startup if POST detects a hardware-configuration problem.
-See "POST beep codes" and the Problem Determination and Service Guide on the IBM xSeries Documentation CD for more information.
+See "POST beep codes" and the Problem Determination and Service Guide on the IBM System x Documentation CD for more information.